Anujin-crs/robosys_2022/README.md

 # robosys_2022
 ![test](https://github.com/Anujin-crs/robosys_plus/actions/workflows/test.yml/badge.svg)

-Assignment project for "Robot system" class which includes plus command and test file.
+This package is for assignment project for "Robot system" class.

-# plus command
+# Command
-Plus calculation program which add numbers read from standard input.
+### grade_cal
+Calculation program which reads the grades, find their average value and marks it accordingly.

+### grades
+A file containing the grades.

 ## Install package
 ```bash